Grain-free Hamburger Buns

-I’m having a little obsession with cashews lately.
-I had used them previously for sauces like my zucchini pasta with creamy pesto or Mexican avocado crema, but had yet to experiment with the butter or flour until recently with my sandwich bread.
+I'm having a little obsession with cashews lately; hence, this new recipe for Gluten Free Hamburger Buns.
+I had used cashews previously for sauces like my zucchini pasta with creamy pesto or Mexican avocado crema, but had yet to experiment with the butter or flour until recently with my sandwich bread.
 I think the biggest problem most Paleo and SCD people face is boredom, and I was getting bored with the flavor and texture of almond flour.
-That’s why you have seen a lot of recipes using both coconut and almond flours, or some without almond flour at all.
+That's why you have seen a lot of recipes using both coconut and almond flours, or some without almond flour at all.

 Personally, I think this recipe beats out our old rolls that we used to use as hamburger buns.
 They were good, but they crumbled when you ate a big juicy burger on them.
 These are strong and hold up to the biggest, messy burger you can concoct.
 They are still a little dense and not as fluffy as a standard gluten bun, but I’m pretty positive that there’s no way to achieve that with grain-free flours and without the use of yeast.